mds89/clean-responsive-push-menu/README.md

 clean-responsive-push-menu
 ===========================

-An easy to use, clean and tidy responsive push menu already build into a bootstrap website starter.
+An easy to use, clean and tidy responsive push menu already built into a bootstrap website starter.

 I am using the following plugins: